santhoshkumarsekar/HackerRankProblems/README.md

 # HackerRankProblems
-#This Directory contains full of HackerRankProblems
+#This Directory contains full of HackerRank Hard Level Problems